Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: FedMobile

-\textbf{When to download via relaying and who should be the relay?} Similar to the uploading CLU case, when to download a global model via relaying also involves a trade-off.
-FedMobile introduces a \textit{download search interval} to make this balance, which is defined by two parameters $\omega$ and $\Omega$, where $0 \leq \omega \leq \Omega \leq \Delta$ (see Fig. \ref{fig:search_interval}).
-Given client $i$'s next server meeting time $\tau^\text{next}_i$, client $i$ will only download a new global model via relaying during the search interval $[\tau^\text{next}_i - \Omega, \tau^\text{next}_i - \omega]$.
-Similarly, we say that client $j$ is a \textit{semi-qualified} download relay if $\tau^\text{last}_j \geq \tau^\text{next}_i - \Omega$, i.e., client $j$'s global model is less than $\Omega$ time slots older than client $i$'s next global model directly from the server.
-We further say that client $j$ is a \textit{qualified} download relay if in addition $\tau^\text{last}_j > \tau^\text{last}_i$, i.e., client $j$'s global model is indeed fresher than client $i$'s current global model that it received directly from the server.
-FedMobile picks the \textit{first} qualified download relay during the search interval.
+Client $j$ is a \textbf{semi-qualified} download relay if $\tau^\text{last}_j \geq \tau^\text{next}_i - \Omega$, i.e., client $j$'s global model is less than $\Omega$ time slots older than client $i$'s next global model directly from the server.
+Further client $j$ is a \textbf{qualified} download relay if in addition $\tau^\text{last}_j > \tau^\text{last}_i$, i.e., client $j$'s global model is indeed fresher than client $i$'s current global model that it received directly from the server. \end{definition} FedMobile picks the \textit{first} qualified download relay during the search interval.
 Again, it is possible that no qualified download relay is met, in which case no downloading via relaying occurs.
+The determination of setting parameters $\omega$ and $\Omega$ will be addressed in Section \ref{section_conv}, following the theoretical analysis of their impact on convergence.

-\textbf{How to relay the global model to the client?} To be able to relay a global model to other clients, every client keeps a copy of the most recent global model that it received (from either the server or another client).
+\textbf{Download Relay Mechanism.} To be able to relay a global model to other clients, every client keeps a copy of the most recent global model that it received (from either the server or another client).
 We denote this copy for client $j$ by $x^{\psi_j(t)}$, where $\psi_j(t)$ is the time version (or timestamp) of the global model.
 Upon a global model exchange at time $t$ between a receiver client $i$ and a relay client $j$:

 \underline{REPLACE} (by receiver): After receiving $x^{\psi_j(t)}$ from client $j$, client $i$ replaces its local model with $x^{\psi_i(t)}$, i.e., $x^t_i := x^{\psi_j(t)}$, and resumes the local training steps.